 Should I Take the Brand Name Version of Liraglutide?

-As we referenced in the intro to this article, the brand name versions of liraglutide are Victoza (the lower-dose version for type-2 diabetes) and Saxenda (the higher-dose version for weight loss).
+The brand name versions of liraglutide are Victoza (the lower-dose version for type 2 diabetes) and Saxenda (the higher-dose version for weight loss).
 Patients are often curious about whether the generic or branded versions are more effective.

-At the time of writing this article, the generic version of liraglutide is not available for purchase in the U.S., but it may be available for purchase by the end of August 2022, according to GoodRx.
-Typically the generic version of prescription medications becomes available when the patent expires.
+At the time of writing this article, the generic version of liraglutide is not available for purchase in the U.S., according to GoodRx.
+Typically the generic version of prescription medications becomes available when the drug manufacturer's patent expires.

 If and when the generic version of liraglutide becomes available, we would recommend that patients speak with their doctor about this drug rather than Victoza or Saxenda.
 Generic drugs are typically cheaper and equally effective as branded drugs.

 A thorough medical review that we cite often on Illuminate Health found that on average, generic and brand name drugs are equally effective.
-The researchers analyzed data from two large commercial insurance databases to compare efficacy and hospitalization rates between the generic and branded version of the same drug.
+The researchers analyzed data from two large commercial insurance databases to compare efficacy and hospitalization rates between the generic and branded version of the same drug and found no average difference.

-Doctors will generally prescribed liraglutide at the lowest dose in the effective dose range to minimize risk of side effects.
-If liraglutide is prescribed for type-2 diabetes, this means that the drug will often be prescribed at a starting dose of 0.6 mg.
+Doctors will generally prescribe liraglutide at the lowest dose in the effective dose range to minimize risk of side effects.
+If liraglutide is prescribed for type 2 diabetes, this means that the drug will often be prescribed at a starting dose of 0.6 mg.
 The doctor will monitor patient response and will typically increase the dose slowly over the course of weeks if the patient’s blood sugar levels fail to improve.

 Liraglutide is not approved for daily use at any dose above 3 mg.